Posted workers outside the EU/EEA

 Cecilie is taken by ambulance to the hospital in Mombasa, which is 500 km from Dar es Salaam.
 She obtains documentation from the doctor that the hospital she is taken to is the nearest location offering appropriate healthcare and that use of an ambulance is necessary.

-When the treatment is completed, the application must be sent to Helfo.
-This must be done within six months from each treatment date.
+When the treatment is completed, you must send the application to Helfo within six months .

 Send the application to: Helfo, Postboks 2415, 3104 Tønsberg, Norway